PDC Bit Parameters Optimization

 PDC Drilling Parameter “Weight On Bit”

-Lighter weight-on-bit means lower stress on the drill string, with increased string life as a result.
-There’s less drag in directional holes because fewer drill collars are required, reducing the potential for stuck pipe.
+Lighter weight-on-bit means lower stress on the drill string, with increased string life.
+There’s less drag in directional holes because fewer drill collars are required, reducing the potential for the stuck pipe.

 Oil & Water Base Mud & PDC Bit Parameters

-These bits have made economical runs in both oil and Water Based Mud.
-Oil base muds and the addition of lubricants to water base muds will enhance PDC bit performance in formations that tend to be somewhat plastic and sticky.
+These bits have made economic runs in both oil and Water Based Mud.
+Oil base muds and adding lubricants to water base muds will enhance PDC bit performance (Also check: Roller cone bit performance) in formations that tend to be somewhat plastic and sticky.

 Try To Avoid These Formations While Drilling With PDC Bit

-Formations which should be avoided with PDC bits are soft sticky shales and clays, abrasive sands, and those formations which are very hard.
-In sticky formations, PDC bits have a tendency to ball up; in abrasive formations or hard formations, cutter wear and breakage occur rapidly.
+Formations that should be avoided with PDC bits are soft, sticky shales and clays, abrasive sands, and those formations which are very hard.
+In sticky formations, PDC bits tend to ball up; cutter wear and breakage occur rapidly in abrasive or complex formations.

 Now, Let’s Move To PDC Bit Drilling Parameters & Precautions

-Even though PDC bits have achieved recognition as a viable tool for improved drilling, certain precautions and drilling parameters should be met in order that the bit run be as efficient and economical as possible.
+Even though PDC bits have achieved recognition as a viable tool for improved drilling, certain precautions and drilling parameters should be met to make the bit run as efficiently and economically as possible.

-- When the prior bit is removed, it should be inspected for any damage.
+- When the last bit is removed, it should be inspected for any damage.
 If junk was left in the hole, do not run a PDC bit until the hole is cleaned.

 - When removing the bit from its box, handle it carefully.
 Do not roll it out on the rig floor.
-If the bit is dumped on the floor and some of the cutters are chipped, the bits life will be reduced.
+If the bit is dumped on the floor and some cutters are chipped, the bit’s life will be reduced.

-- The interior of the bit should be inspected to make sure no debris is left inside.
+- The interior of the bit should be inspected to ensure no debris is left inside.

 - The proper bit breaker should be used to make up the bit.